 Controller: the person or organisation that determines when, why and how to process Personal Data.
 It is responsible for establishing practices and policies in line with the GDPR.
-We are the Controller of all Personal Data relating to our Beyond Broadway Personnel and Personal Data used in our business for our own commercial purposes.
-Other companies in the MGA Group (which means our subsidiaries, holding company and its subsidiaries, as defined in section 1159 of the Companies Act 2006) or that are owned by any of the members of MGA Performing Arts Limited, acting as joint controllers or processors and who are based in the UK.
-This includes Fierce Theatre Schools Limited, Beyond Broadway and MGA Management and Casting Limited.
+We are the Controller of all Personal Data relating to our Company Personnel and Personal Data used in our business for our own commercial purposes.